Mblakey/wiswesser/notes/writer_release.md

 * Bicyclic Bridged Rings
 * Rings with Pseudo Bridges
 * Ring Structures with Crossed Bonds and Unbranched Bridges
-* Rings of Rings Contraction
-* Metallocenes and Catanenes
 * Chelete Compounds
 * Ionic Charges, Free Radicals and Isotopes